 Certain expenses incurred in the administration of the Plan and expenses incurred in connection with the sale, investment and reinvestment of Plan assets are paid by the Plan.
-Participants are required to pay a quarterly administrative fee, which was approximately \$34 and \$28 per quarter for 2014 and 2013, respectively.
+Participants are required to pay a quarterly administrative fee, which was approximately \$34 per quarter for 2015 and 2014.
 Fees charged by the Plan's investment advisor are paid by participants on a pro-rata formula based on account balance as a proportion of total plan assets.
-Such fees totaled \$80,000 and \$72,500 in 2014 and 2013, respectively.
+Such fees totaled \$76,250 and \$80,000 in 2015 and 2014, respectively.
 Expenses incurred for attorney and audit fees related to the administration of the Plan are paid by the Company.